Joe Rogan: Other views, medical misinformation, and advocacy

 Rogan is an avid hunter and is part of the "Eat What You Kill" movement, which attempts to move away from factory farming and the mistreatment of animals raised for food.
 His hunting experience predominantly consists of guided archery elk hunts on private land.

-Rogan has been an outspoken critic of transgender women competing in women's sports, including MMA matches.
+Rogan has expressed transphobic views, calling transgender people "fucking perverts", and spread disinformation, claiming transgender people are the majority of high school shooters, which is false.
+He has criticised transgender women competing in women's sports, including MMA matches.
 In April 2022, he said that transgender swimmer Lia Thomas "might be the woke straw that breaks society's camel's back".
 Rogan has offered a critique of transgender martial arts artist Fallon Fox, saying "If you had a dick at one point in time, you also have all the bone structure that comes with having a dick.
 You have bigger hands, you have bigger shoulder joints.
 You're a fucking man".
-However, Rogan has also said "I believe in trans people ... nature can throw you a curveball and you believe you’re in the wrong body.
+In his 2024 Netflix Comedy special, Rogan said "I believe in trans people ... nature can throw you a curveball and you believe you’re in the wrong body.
 And I fully support your right as an adult to do whatever you want that makes you happy.
 I believe in freedom, and I believe in love.
 But I also believe in crazy people."
+He added "I just think we need standards.
+You can’t just put lipstick on and now you can shit in the women's room!"

 In October 2022, while interviewing Tulsi Gabbard on his show, Rogan shared the widely discredited litter boxes in schools hoax, claiming that public schools were providing litter boxes to students who dress up as cats.
 Rogan said several weeks later that "it doesn't seem that there's any proof that they put a litter box in there", but falsely claimed that there were discussions considering the idea.